bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 Array index 1.
 Same as a\[1\] = 1;

-The fact that array indexes are simply a special type of object property name means that JavaScript arrays have no notion of an “out of bounds” error.
+The fact that array indexes are simply a special type of object property name means that JavaScript arrays have no notion of an “out of bounds " error.
 When you try to query a nonexistent property of any object, you don’t get an error; you simply get `undefined`.

 ### Sparse Arrays